COVID: Oakland Unified Mandates Vaccinations, Weekly Tests For All Staff

 OAKLAND (CBS SF) — Soon staff, contractors and volunteers for Oakland Unified School District must be vaccinated.
 Those who are not, will have to get tested weekly.

 The Oakland Education Association announced the order on Tuesday night and it takes effect on September 7.
 To date, the District did not require teachers and staff to be vaccinated.
-The new policy willREAD MORE: Former Sonoma State Criminal Justice Professor Accused Of Setting Fires Near Dixie Fire
+The new policy willREAD MORE: Report: Gov Newsom To Order Mandatory COVID Testing Or Vaccinations For Teachers

 As of August 16, masks will be required outdoors on all campuses.

-In-person learning resumed for ore than 35,000 Oakland Unified School District students on Monday after 16 months of distance learning.READ MORE: UPDATE: Couple Describes Frightening Encounter with Oakland Hills Road-Rage Driver
+In-person learning resumed for ore than 35,000 Oakland Unified School District students on Monday after 16 months of distance learning.READ MORE: Pedestrian Fatally Struck On Highway 101 In San Jose

+MORE NEWS: COVID: San Francisco Unified School District To Require Staff Vaccinations Or Weekly Testing

 BREAKING NEWS pic.twitter.com/QvlTQvaHxq